HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 Different parsers behave differently.
 Some are vulnerable by default, some require specific flags to become vulnerable, and some have been hardened over time:

-**Java** — All parsers vulnerable by default, must be hardened explicitly.
+**Java** — All Java native (JAXP) parsers are vulnerable by default and must be hardened explicitly.

 |Parser                  |External Entities|Parameter Entities|DTD Processing|Risk Assessment                                      |
 |------------------------|-----------------|------------------|--------------|-----------------------------------------------------|